arbal/starred/README.md

 ## Python

+- [dnsdumpster](https://github.com/nmmapper/dnsdumpster) - A tool to perform DNS reconnaissance on target networks.
+Among the DNS information got from include subdomains, mx records, web application firewall detection and more fingerprinting and lookups
+- [algo](https://github.com/trailofbits/algo) - Set up a personal VPN in the cloud
+- [notes_export_tool](https://github.com/SamOh/notes_export_tool) - Tool to export apple notes
+- [nginx-proxy-avahi-helper](https://github.com/hardillb/nginx-proxy-avahi-helper) - A container to generate matching mDNS CNAMEs for the virtual hosts used by jwilder/nginx-proxy
 - [truffleHog](https://github.com/dxa4481/truffleHog) - Searches through git repositories for high entropy strings and secrets, digging deep into commit history
 - [faceit](https://github.com/goberoi/faceit) - A script to make it easy to swap faces in videos using the faceswap library, and YouTube videos.
 - [deepfakes_faceswap](https://github.com/joshua-wu/deepfakes_faceswap) - from deekfakes' faceswap: https://www.reddit.com/user/deepfakes/